timholy/AdvancedScientificComputing/homeworks/docs_ci_semver.md

 Pkg allows you to distinguish between dependencies that are required to define your package from extra packages that may be needed for your tests.
 For this homework, use the [extras section](https://pkgdocs.julialang.org/v1/creating-packages/#Test-specific-dependencies-in-Julia-1.0-and-1.1) of your `Project.toml` to declare such dependencies.
 (The community seems somewhat mixed on whether the method developed for Julia 1.2 and above is actually an improvement, so we'll use the generic Julia 1.x approach.)

 `Pkg.test` runs your tests in a "clean" environment decoupled from any other environment on your machine.
 This allows you to test whether the package depends on some special configuration on your machine.
 It is therefore different from `include("runtests.jl")` from within the REPL, which operates in whatever environment is active when you issue the command.
-It's worth noting that the test environment might be both more restrictive (it may lack packages you have installed in your default environment) and less restrictive (it may include packages in the `"extras"` section that you may not have installed).
+It's worth noting that the test environment might be both more restrictive (it may lack packages you have installed in your default environment) and less restrictive (it may include packages in the `[extras]` section that you may not have installed).

 Because `Pkg.test` starts a fresh Julia session, it is not [Revise](https://github.com/timholy/Revise.jl)-compatible.
 To be able to use Revise while developing, [TestEnv.jl](https://github.com/JuliaTesting/TestEnv.jl) allows you to replicate the test environment while using the REPL.
 Using this package is highly recommended. **Tip**: if you edit the `Project.toml` file after creating a test environment, the changes may not be incorporated.
 You can just enter `TestEnv.activate("MyPkg")` a second time, and it will switch to a new test environment incorporating the changes (no need to restart Julia unless this changes package versions by more than Revise can handle).